frankframework/frank-manual/docs/source/troubleshooting/troubleshooting.rst

 **Question:** Both the ``<Receiver>`` and the ``<Pipeline>`` tag has attribute ``transactionAttribute``.
 Which element should you choose?

 **Answer:** It really depends on what you want to achieve!
 The purpose of a transaction is that all data modifications should succeed or none should happen.
 The ``<Receiver>`` does part of the work such as accepting a message from a queue.
-It's responsibility is to safely read and processes the message.
+Its responsibility is to safely read and processes the message.
 Depending on additional elements on the ``<Receiver>`` such as an ``<ErrorStorage>`` it also adds a fail-safe mechanism if the message cannot be processed at this time.
 The ``<Pipeline>`` processes the information, and can be fed by multiple receivers.
 Typically, some receivers support transactions and some do not.
 If a receivers that supports transactions has the ``transactionAttribute``, the pipeline after the receiver will inherit the transaction.

 ..
 WARNING::